Sprague's pipit: Habitat

 They breed in habitat with minimal human disturbance, such as grazing, haying or other human development.
 Sprague's pipit is a ground nesting passerine and standing dead vegetation is used to build the canopy over the nest.

 Reproduction

 Breeding begins as early as late April and continues until mid to late August.
 Nests are a small cup of grass found on the ground with standing dead vegetation folded over to create a canopy.
 There is a single entrance to the nest.
 Four to six eggs are typically laid within the nests with an average incubation time of 13–14 days.

 Renesting and second broods have been occasionally documented for Sprague's pipit, as has polygyny; however, they are predominantly single-brooded (Jones et al. 2010).

 Diet

-Sprague's pipit's eat various insects, spiders, and sometimes seeds.
-During the breeding season the adults are almost entirely insectivorous and feed the young on insects as well.
+Sprague's pipits eat various insects, spiders, and sometimes seeds.
+During the breeding season, the adults are almost entirely insectivorous and feed the young on insects as well.